jzjzme/ptwatch/python/flights/README.md

 Create a new application in the [Google API Console](https://console.developers.google.com) to obtain an API key.
 Check out the [API documentation](https://developers.google.com/qpx-express/v1/trips/search).

+--KENT
+## TO USE
+use flightscanner.py it has the json export needed
 ## Install

 ```